Judgements Eight: How Steelers’ Le’Veon Bell gambled … and lost

 And play.

-In each of the last three games Conner scored twice, including Sunday, and, “Big deal,” you say.
-Well, as a matter of fact, yes, it is.
+In each of the last three games Conner has run for 100 or more yards and scored twice, and, “Big deal,” you say.
+Well, yes, as a matter of fact, it is.
 It’s the first time any Steelers’ running back has done it.
 Not Franco.
 Not Jerome Bettis.
 And not Le’Veon Bell.

+In fact, it’s the first time anyone in the NFL has done it since Chris Johnson in 2009.

 Now, look at the bigger picture.
 Take Le’Veon, 2017 vs. James Conner, 2018.
 In Bell’s first seven starts a year ago he had three 100-yard games, four TDs and 898 yards from scrimmage.
 In Conner’s first seven starts this season he has four 100-yard games, nine TDs and 922 yards from scrimmage.